BryanCage/BDNP-P2_Submission_CryptoStar/README.md

   <pre><code>npm install</code></pre>
  <li>Run the front-end server</li>
  <pre><code>npm run dev</code></pre>
+<li>Open the .mnemonic text file.
+Copy and paste your MetaMask mnemonic seed phrase into the file.
+Save and close.</li>
-<li>Paste your MetaMask mnemonic seed words into .mnemonic text file.
-Paste your Infura Project ID into your .infurakey text file.
-Save and close both.</li>
+<li>Open the .infurakey text file.
+Copy and paste your Infura Project ID into the file.
+Save and close.</li>
   <li>Open http://localhost:8080 in a browser and connect an account using MetaMask extension.</li>
   <li>Go to the CryptoStar homepage and create a new star by typing a Star Name and Star ID and clicking the Create Star button.</li>